 - A network of affiliated faculty at Rutgers and neighboring institutions

-The philosophy faculty principally associated with the Center at present are Dean Zimmerman (Director), and visiting professors Christina Van Dyke and Howard Robinson.
-Professor Van Dyke is serving as interim director of the Center.
-Beginning in Fall 2018, Professor Brian Leftow becomes the new director, and will be installed as the William P. Alston Chair for the Philosophy of Religion.
+The philosophy faculty principally associated with the Center at present are Brian Leftow (Director), Dean Zimmerman, and visiting professors John Hawthorne and Howard Robinson.
 Other Rutgers faculty participating in or helping to plan the Center’s projects include Tao Jiang (Religion), James Jones (Religion), Mark Baker (Linguistics), and Colin Jager (English).
 During the academic years 2013-14, 2014-15, and 2015-16, the Center sponsored six seminars: three taught by Robert Adams, two by the late Marilyn Adams, and one by Dean Zimmerman and Mark Baker.

 External Affiliates of the Center include Hans Halvorson (Princeton), Jada Strabbing (Fordham), Gideon Rosen (Princeton), John Bowlin (Princeton Seminary), Mark Johnston (Princeton), Bryan Frances (Fordham), Stephen Grimm (Fordham), Gordon Graham (Princeton Seminary), Daniel Garber (Princeton), Anthony Appiah (Princeton), Eric Gregory (Princeton), Jeffrey Stout (Princeton), Charles Comosy (Fordham), Brian Davies (Fordham), and Aaron Segal (Yeshiva).